emacs18/elpa-packages/el-search-readme.txt

     With a plain C-u prefix arg, prompt for a former search to resume.

-  C-S-next, v   when search is active (el-search-scroll-down) C-S-prior, V  when search is active (el-search-scroll-up)
+  C-S-next, v   when search is active (`el-search-scroll-down') C-S-prior, V  when search is active (`el-search-scroll-up')
     Scrolling by matches: Select the first match after `window-end', or select the first match before `window-start', respectively.

-  C-H, M-s e h (el-search-this-sexp)
+  C-H, M-s e h (`el-search-this-sexp')
     Grab the symbol or sexp under point and initiate an el-search for other occurrences.